openedx/openedx-aspects/docs/technical_documentation/concepts/pipelines.rst

 Vector Pipeline
 ###############

-As of Aspects version 4.0, the Vector pipeline is the default pipeline (previous versions defaulted to a Celery / Ralph pipeline).
+As of Aspects version 5.0, the Vector pipeline is the default pipeline (previous versions defaulted to a Celery / Ralph pipeline).
 It works by capturing the standard output from the LMS logs and sending them directly to configured "sinks" or data destinations.
 It implements two similar pipelines: one for xAPI data (enabled by default) and one for tracking logs (disabled by default).

 Vector is lighter weight, and generally data will arrive faster.
-It can also be a good choice if you want to add other listeners for that data (ex: to store xAPI statements to S3).
+It can also write a copy of every xAPI statement to an S3 compatible bucket as a backup, which can later be restored to ClickHouse (see :ref:`backfill_s3`).

 To learn more about Vector, see the `Vector documentation <https://vector.dev/docs/>`_.